When it comes to employment and disabilities, there are things that an employer can and cannot do. Here are a few common situations.

-Can an Employer Say “No” to my Reasonable Accommodation Request?
+Can an Employer Say “No” to My Accommodation Request?

 Yes.
-Employers are not required to provide an accommodation if it would create an “undue hardship” on the employer.
+Employers don’t have to provide an accommodation if it would create an “undue hardship” on the employer.

 Can an Employer Consider Health and Safety in Employment Decisions?